Peer Voice Project

 Drawing on the Collective Wisdom of Peer Support Specialists across Texas

-Community Connections is a monthly teleconference for peers that features peer leaders and agencies from around the state.
+Community Connections is a monthly teleconference for peers that features peer leaders and agencies from around the state, as well as exploring topics through open calls.
 The calls are the second Wednesday of each month, with the exception of August and December, and take place from 10:00-11:30 CST.
 1.5 CEUs are available for attending.